VectorSpaceLab/EditScore/README.md

 - **Versatile Applications**: Ready to use as a best-in-class reranker to improve editing outputs, or as a high-fidelity reward signal for **stable and effective Reinforcement Learning (RL) fine-tuning**.

 ## 🔥 News
+- **2025-10-12**: Best-of-N inference scripts for OmniGen2, Flux-dev-Kontext, and Qwen-Image-Edit are now available!
-- **2025-09-30**: We release **OmniGen2-EditScore7B**, unlocking online RL For Image Editing via high-fidelity EditScore.
+- 2025-09-30: We release **OmniGen2-EditScore7B**, unlocking online RL For Image Editing via high-fidelity EditScore.
 LoRA weights are available at [Hugging Face](https://huggingface.co/OmniGen2/OmniGen2-EditScore7B) and [ModelScope](https://www.modelscope.cn/models/OmniGen2/OmniGen2-EditScore7B).
-- **2025-09-30**: We are excited to release **EditScore** and **EditReward-Bench**!
+- 2025-09-30: We are excited to release **EditScore** and **EditReward-Bench**!
 Model weights and the benchmark dataset are now publicly available.
 You can access them on Hugging Face: [Models Collection](https://huggingface.co/collections/EditScore/editscore-68d8e27ee676981221db3cfe) and [Benchmark Dataset](https://huggingface.co/datasets/EditScore/EditReward-Bench), and on ModelScope: [Models Collection](https://www.modelscope.cn/collections/EditScore-8b0d53aa945d4e) and [Benchmark Dataset](https://www.modelscope.cn/datasets/EditScore/EditReward-Bench).

 ## 📖 Introduction
 While Reinforcement Learning (RL) holds immense potential for this domain, its progress has been severely hindered by the absence of a high-fidelity, efficient reward signal.